ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 **Arguments:**

 1. count:
-      Objective: Specifies the number of records to be returned
+      Objective: maximum number of records to be returned

-      Values: Integer value, default: 100
+      Values: Integer value

+      Default: 100

 2. personal_or_grp:
-      Objective: Specify the type of message to be returned
+      Objective: Filter only Personal Chat messages or Group Chat messages or return Both

       Values: "Personal Chat", "Group Chat"

-         default: None -> both types
+      Default: None ->  meaning no filter is applied and both types are returned
 3. ph_no_or_name:
-      Objective: To whom the message is being sent to
+      Objective: Filter based on Phone Number or Contact Name if it is "Personal Chat" or with Group name if it is "Group Chat"

-      Values: Phone Number (or) Contact Name, (Type: String), default: 'Both'
+      Values: Phone Number (or) Contact Name, (Type: String), or Group Name

-              '6374680762'       -> wrong

-              '+91 6374 680 762' -> correct
+      Default: None -> meaning no filter is applied
 4. message_type:
       Objective: Specify the type of message

-      Values: "Text", "Image", default: 'Both'
+      Values: "Text", "Image"

+      Default: "Both"
 5. start_date_time:
       Objective: Specify start date

-      Values: Date in 'YYYY-MM-DD HH:MM' format default: '1970-01-01 00:00'
+      Values: Date in 'YYYY-MM-DD HH:MM' format
+      Default: '1970-01-01 00:00'
 6. end_date_time:
       Objective: Specify end date

-      Values: Date in 'YYYY-MM-DD HH:MM' format, default: '3000-01-01 00:00'
+      Values: Date in 'YYYY-MM-DD HH:MM' format
+      Default: '3000-01-01 00:00'

 **Example:**